americogobbo/forks-and-drills/README.md

 * Archive: xilo-complete.zip <br />
 Forks and Drills Xilo set brushes dedicated to xilografia technique.
-This set are of my experimentations about this technique... next this set are implemented with other brushes of L'ubomir Zabadal.
+This set are of my experimental attempts about this technique... next this set are implemented with other brushes of L'ubomir Zabadal.

 Brush set for Gimp 2012